 The certificate in Gender and Sexuality Studies represents an area of concentration that supplements the undergraduate departmental major.

 - Students interested in pursuing the certificate generally apply to the program in their sophomore year after completing the introductory course, GSS201, which provides a background for advanced study and suggests the rich variety of feminist and LGBT scholarship being conducted today.
-Interested students need not wait until after completing GSS201 to apply to the certificate program, and may take this course at any time during their studies.
+Interested students need not wait until after completing GSS201 to apply to the certificate program and may take this course at any time during their studies.
+Students can take GSS 201 as late as their senior year if they have to.

 - Students are encouraged to take at least one course from at least three of the following thematic clusters.
-At least one of the courses may not be used to satisfy the requirements for the student’s concentration:
+At least one of the courses may not be used to satisfy the requirements for the student’s concentration.
+(You may use all but one of your GSS courses to satisfy the requirements of your concentration; at least one course must be outside your concentration.)

 - Gender, Race, and Ethnicity